Camotes Islands: Climate

-Tropical monsoon climate (Köppen climate classification category "Am"), with rainfall more or less evenly distributed throughout the year – Coronas climate type IV.
+The islands have a tropical monsoon climate (Köppen climate classification category "Am"), with rainfall more or less evenly distributed throughout the year – Coronas climate type IV.

-Biota
+Flora

-By Presidential Proclamation 2152 of 1981, the islands of Ponson, Poro and Pacihan were declared Mangrove swamp forest reserves.

-Exemplars of the rare, critically endangered tree species Cebu Cinnamon (Cinnamomum cebuense) have been discovered on the Camotes Islands.

-Palm trees are the dominant plant on the islands.
-There are also numerous native varieties of fruit including banana, mango and pineapple.
+By Presidential Proclamation 2152 of 1981, the islands of Ponson, Poro and Pacijan are protected mangrove swamp forest reserves.
+Exemplars of the rare, critically endangered Cebu Cinnamon (Cinnamomum cebuense) or kaningag tree have also been discovered on the Camotes Islands.
+Palm trees are the dominant plant on the islands, as are native varieties of fruit-bearing plants including banana, mango, and pineapple.